Combat sports and equipment: a world of fitness and innovation

 Aikido: harmony in motion

-Traditional weapons in martial arts practice
+Traditional and modern weapons in martial practice

 Katana: the iconic samurai sword